Nutrition And Brain Health

 Your diet affects your gut microbiota composition and function, which can adversely affect brain function.
 Animal studies have shown that:6

-Alcohol consumption, smoking habits, and sleep disruptions are also associated with changes in the gut microbiome.6 The gut microbiome is part of the gut-brain axis that links gastrointestinal and brain function.
+Alcohol consumption, smoking habits, and sleep disruptions are also associated with changes in the gut microbiome.6 The gut microbiome is part of the gut-brain axis that links gastrointestinal and brain functions.
 Signals go in both directions, but this system is complex, and more research is needed to understand how the microbiome, gut, and brain interact.

 Food that supports better brain health meets one or more of the following criteria:10,11